28 August 2019

 The obvious treatment is to massage around the neck and top of shoulder area and base of skull to loosen tight muscles, and possibly some scalp massage.
 Some therapists also might work down into the shoulder blade area.

 - The first thing I check is if you have bent toes, high or low arches or your ankles roll in or out.
-The alignment of your feet and the way they strike the ground has a bearing on overall postural alignment and muscle imbalances right up into the shoulders, neck and head.
+The alignment of your feet and the way they strike the ground have a bearing on overall postural alignment and muscle imbalances right up into the shoulders, neck and head.

-- Any nerve in the body can be impinged at the jaw, via the Dura Mater, the outer of three membranes around the brain and spinal cord through which all nerves must pass.
+- Any nerve in the body can be impinged at the jaw, via the Dura Mater, the outer of three Meninges (membranes) around the brain and spinal cord through which all nerves must pass.
 An impinged nerve may have an effect on muscles or organs that may cause or contribute to headaches or migraines.
 It is vital to check and ensure the jaw is properly aligned.

 - There is a close relationship between nerves in the occipital area (base of skull) and back of the eyes (as in headache pain).
 Some groups of muscles/tendons attaching to the base of the skull also attach to the hips, so imbalances in those muscles anywhere along the spine need to be addressed.

 - Poor posture – particularly through occupational activity – is often blamed for headaches and migraines and is often a contributing factor.
-But various aspects which help create poor posture, including tightness in the Pectoralis muscles in the chest, Hip Flexors across the hips and Latissimus Dorsi (Lats) in the back, are often overlooked.
+But various aspects that help create poor posture, including tightness in the Pectoralis muscles in the chest, Hip Flexors across the hips and Latissimus Dorsi (Lats) in the back, are often overlooked.
 I don’t.

 The obvious treatment applied by most therapists is to focus on releasing and/or stretching muscles in the forearm.